just31/teleTrade/README.md

 Adaptive layout Landing.

-The layout uses the collector to compile and minify files, in particular '* .scss' files.
+The layout uses the builder to compile and minify files, in particular '* .scss' files.

 To build, you need to run in the project directory npm install --save-dev.